Canadian property bubble: Pandemic 2020 to 2021

 The housing market experienced a brief slowdown during the onset of the pandemic, especially for condos in larger cities.
 In response to the pandemic, the Bank of Canada slashed interest rates three times in one month and reduced the mortgage "stress test" rate, which enabled buyers to qualify for slightly larger mortgages.
 Prices soon rebounded.
 By June 2020, detached home prices had increased in 95% of Toronto districts, with double-digit increases in most (55%) of them.

 This defied many predictions, including those by the CMHC, which had forecasted prices falling by 9–18% and for house prices and sales to not recover their pre-pandemic levels until 2023 onwards.
 Instead, by the end of 2021, the Canadian Real Estate Association's House Price Index had risen by 26.6%, the fastest annual pace on record.
+Incomes did not keep up.
 Condominiums accounted for the bulk of new housing in BC (54%) and Ontario (59%), where sales rose 71% yoy and investors constituted an increasing share of the buyers of these units (41% in Ontario).

 On February 23, 2021, Bank of Canada Governor Tiff Macklem said the Bank was only starting to see "early" signs of "excessive exuberance".
 In a Q&A, he said the Bank was not considering any additional measures to cool the market, saying: "We need the growth."
 While other countries were attempting to cool their overheated markets, Canada was not, citing concerns about the economic recovery.
-The Bank indicated that it would continue to hold firm on low interest rates until likely 2023, resisting calls from investors and economists that higher rates were needed to cool the market.
+The Bank indicated that it would continue to hold firm on low interest rates until likely 2023, resisting calls from investors and economists that higher rates were needed.
 However, by mid-June, with fiscal spending booming and households flush with cash from stimulus, investors expected the Bank of Canada to begin raising rates in 2022.

 Zoom towns, popular with remote workers, were experiencing growth at the expense of major urban centres.
 Notably:

 From July 1, 2019 to July 1, 2020, Toronto and Montreal posted record population losses, while Halifax grew the second-fastest of any major urban area, and Moncton also grew faster than average.
 Housing prices have soared as people across Canada buy property in the Maritimes sight unseen through virtual tours, with Fredericton’s U-Haul dealer struggling to keep up with all the people renting moving trucks in Ontario and Quebec and trying to drop them off at its lot.

 During the COVID-19 pandemic, while the housing sector grew, much of the rest of the Canadian economy did not.
 Jeremy Kronick, associate director of research at the C.D.
 Howe Institute summarized "data from Statistics Canada show that, for the first time on record, investment in the housing market is now greater than 50 per cent of all investment in the Canadian economy".